Brazil Last Minute Cruise Deals (2025): Last Minute Cruises to Brazil - Cruise Critic

 Port: Santos • Rio de Janeiro • Bahia de Salvador • Maceio • Cape Verde • Tenerife • Madeira • +6 more

-Port: Santos • Rio de Janeiro • Maceio • Tenerife • Lanzarote • Puerto del Rosario • Madeira • +2 more
+Port: Santos • Rio de Janeiro • Bahia de Salvador • Maceio • Cape Verde • Tenerife • Madeira • +7 more

 Up to 20% Savings to Explore North America in 2023